RetroDECK/ES-DE/USERGUIDE-DEV.md

 * Any identically named files will be added only once in a semi-random fashion, meaning you could miss some games
 * If there is metadata available for multiple games with the same filename (which could happen if scraping was done prior to flattening the folders) then the behavior is undefined and metadata from the wrong game may get used
 * Some systems like MS-DOS and ScummVM may be completely broken
-* The setup may cause confusion when reorganizing your collection and similar as what you'll see inside ES-DE will not reflect what you see if navigating the ROM directory in your operating system's file manager
+* The setup may cause confusion when reorganizing your collection and similar because what you'll see inside ES-DE will not reflect what you see when navigating the ROM directory in your operating system's file manager

 Only enable this functionality if you know exactly what you're doing and understand the adverse side effects mentioned above.
 If you have any name collisions in your directory structure then make sure to rename each file to have a unique name.
 Also delete your gamelist.xml file and rescrape the entire system after fixing any collisions as it's otherwise random which metadata will be used for those games.